Trump’s ‘great patriot’ farmers follow him into a trade war

 He added: “The Farmers have been ‘forgotten’ for many years.
 Their time is now!”

-Trump has promised an aid package, some $15 billion for farmers and ranchers, following $11 billion in relief payments last year.
+To partially offset the plunge in sales caused by the tariffs, Trump has promised an aid package, some $15 billion for farmers and ranchers, following $11 billion in relief payments last year.

+Beside the help prompted by the tariff dispute, a farm bill that Congress approves every five years provides farmers with hundreds of millions in additional federal aid.
+The subsidies have remained relatively stable, with the latest farm bill approved in December.
+Most of the aid helps growers of the largest crops, including corn and soybeans.
+Farmers also benefit from billions of dollars annually in federal insurance subsidies.

 It’s been six years since farmers did better than break even on corn, and five years since they made money off soybeans.